Kubernetes: Services

 A Kubernetes service is a set of pods that work together, such as one tier of a multi-tier application.
 The set of pods that constitute a service are defined by a label selector.
 Kubernetes provides two modes of service discovery, using environment variables or using Kubernetes DNS.
 Service discovery assigns a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector (even as failures cause the pods to move from machine to machine).
 By default a service is exposed inside a cluster (e.g., back end pods might be grouped into a service, with requests from the front-end pods load-balanced among them), but a service can also be exposed outside a cluster (e.g., for clients to reach front-end pods).

 Volumes

-Filesystems in the Kubernetes container provide ephemeral storage, by default.
-This means that a restart of the pod will wipe out any data on such containers, and therefore, this form of storage is quite limiting in anything but trivial applications.
-A Kubernetes volume provides persistent storage that exists for the lifetime of the pod itself.
+Filesystems in a Kubernetes container provide ephemeral storage, by default.
+This means that a restart of the container will wipe out its filesystem.
+Therefore, this form of storage is quite limiting in anything but trivial applications.
+A Kubernetes volume provides persistent storage.
 This storage can also be used as shared disk space for containers within the pod.
-Volumes are mounted at specific mount points within the container, which are defined by the pod configuration, and cannot mount onto other volumes or link to other volumes.
+Volumes are mounted in the container at specific mount points defined by the pod configuration, and cannot mount onto other volumes or link to other volumes.
 The same volume can be mounted at different points in the file system tree by different containers.